Caribou-Targhee National Forest

 Buffalo is a large campground just off U.S. Highway 20 on the banks of the Buffalo River at an elevation of 6,200 feet.
 Visitors love Island Park for its world-class fishing and outstanding scenery and wildlife viewing opportunities.

-The campground offers has six loops of single family sites and one loop for group camping, for a total of 127 sites, 50 of which are reservable.
+The campground has six loops of single and double family sites and one loop for group camping, for a total of 127 sites, many of which are reservable.
 The large group site can accommodate 150 people.
 One loop has electric hook-ups and all loops are paved.

 Ponds Lodge is just across the highway and has fuel, groceries and other amenities.